 Once you’ve added all your portfolio sites, you can display them anywhere on your site using the [wp_portfolio] shortcode.

 And when potential clients click on a specific site, they’ll see a live preview, as well as the call to action that you added:

-If you do want to import the entire library of Astra Starter Sites, you can do that by going to Portfolio → Settings → Import Starter Sites.
+If you do want to import the entire library of Starter Templates, you can do that by going to Portfolio → Settings → Import Starter Templates.

 Step 3: Share Your Portfolio With Clients